Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/fastbufferwriter-fastbufferreader.md

 For convenience, every `WriteValue()` and `ReadValue()` method has an equivalent `WriteValueSafe()` and `ReadValueSafe()` that does bounds checking for you, throwing `OverflowException` if the boundary is exceeded.
 Additionally, some methods, such as arrays (where the amount of data being read can't be known until the size value is read) and [`INetworkSerializable`](inetworkserializable.md) values (where the size can't be predicted outside the implementation) will always do bounds checking internally.

-## Bitwise Reading and Writing
+## Bitwise reading and writing

 Writing values in sizes measured in bits rather than bytes comes with a cost
 - First, it comes with a cost of having to track bitwise lengths and convert them to bytewise lenghts.
 - Second, it comes with a cost of having to remember to add padding after your bitwise writes and reads to ensure the next bytewise write or read functions correctly, and to make sure the buffer length includes any trailing bits.